<img alt="" src="https://secure.office-insightdetails.com/788655.png" style="display:none;">

 ReadinessHowTo_HDMobileApp

 An Output Metric is your leading KPI.
 Instead of getting hung up on which Output Metric is best for your team, select Output Metrics that make sense for your team's and staff's understanding.
-Example, a basketball team may use Jump Height, whereas a football team may use Peak Relative Propulsive Power.
-Both represent the outcome of the jump, and correlate very closely. -Drake Berberet, Director of Sport Science
+For example, a basketball team may use Jump Height, whereas a football team may use Peak Relative Propulsive Power.
+Both represent the outcome of the jump and correlate very closely. -Drake Berberet, Director of Sport Science

 Setting It Up